Italian, German bond yields tumble to fresh record lows

-Italy's 10-year bond yield hit new record lows on Tuesday on hopes that 5-Star members would approve a coalition deal with the Democratic Party, while safe-haven German Bund yields fell to fresh lows on renewed political uncertainty in Britain.
+Italy's 10-year bond yield fell to a new record low on Tuesday on optimism that 5-Star members would approve a coalition deal with the Democratic Party, just as safe-haven German Bund yields fell to record lows on renewed political uncertainty in Britain.
 Members of 5-Star are holding a ballot on the party's internet platform from 0700 to 1600 GMT to decide whether the group should join forces with the PD, its traditional foe.

 An SWG opinion poll for La7 television channel said 51% off 5-Star supporters backed a tie-up with the PD, while some 69% of PD voters endorsed the idea.
-Italy's 10-year bond yield fell slid 10 basis points to 0.865% for the first time.
+Italy's 10-year bond yield fell below 0.90% for the first time, last down 6 basis points on the day, while the gap over safer German Bund yields tightened to around 161 bps.

-"It looks like the market is betting on a yes in the online ballot of 5-Star members," said Luca Cazzulani, rates strategist at UniCredit.
-"We are a bit more cautious and if there is a no vote the market will be caught off guard."
-Italian yields extended falls after a Reuters report that European Central Bank policymakers are leaning towards a stimulus package that includes a rate cut, a beefed-up pledge to keep rates low for longer and compensation for banks over the side-effects of negative rates.

 Even heightened Brexit uncertainty and weak stock markets failed to dent demand for Italian bonds, which tend to move with other risk assets, thanks to reduced political uncertainty in Italy and heightened expectations for rate cuts and stimulus at next week's ECB meeting.
 Britain's lawmakers will decide on Tuesday whether to move one step closer to an early election when they vote on the first stage of their plan to block Prime Minister Boris Johnson from pursuing a no-deal Brexit.

-An industry report showing the U.S. manufacturing sector contracted in August for the first time since 2016 also pushed yields lower, with U.S. Treasury yields down sharply.
-Meanwhile, Austria's 10-year bond yield fell to a record low of -0.48% after the country sold 1 billion euros of five and 10-year bonds.
+A lack of progress by the United States and China in scheduling talks in September is in focus.
+China said on Monday it lodged a complaint against the United States at the World Trade Organization over its import duties.
+Meanwhile, Austria's 10-year bond yield fell to a record low of -0.48% after the country sold 1 billion euros of five and 10-year bonds. .

 Both bonds received orders of about 1.8-times the amounts sold, despite offering average yields of -0.798% and -0.494% respectively.